lilosa88/PricingHouse/README.md

 # Data description

-For each passenger(i.e. each Passenger Id) the following information is given:
+For each house the following information is given:

 - **SalePrice:**  the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 - **MSSubClass:** The building class.